aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-zoom/_index.md

 ### **Creating Zoom Frames**

-Zoom frame is one of the shapes offered by Aspose.Slides for .NET offers.
 You can add a zoom frame on a slide this way:

 1. Create an instance of the [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) class.
 2. Create new slides to which you intend to link the zoom frames.